Compliance Procedures and Mechanisms under the Barcelona Convention and its Protocols

 Why a Compliance Committee?

-Following adoption of Decision IG.17/2 on Compliance Procedures and Mechanisms by the 15th Meeting of the Contracting Parties and the creation of the Compliance Committee (the Committee) in July 2008, as well as Decision IG.19/1 containing the Rules of Procedure for the Committee adopted by the 16th Meeting of the Contracting Parties in November 2009, the Committee became an official subsidiary body of the Convention and its Protocols and of the Meeting of the Contracting Parties.
+The Compliance Committee became an official subsitiary body of the Barcelona Convention and Protocols and of the Meeting of the Contracting Parties, with the adoption of CoP15 Decision IG.17/2 on Compliance Procedures and Mechanisms and the creation of the Compliance Committee in July 2008.
+The rules of Procedure for the Committee were adopted by CoP16 Decision IG.19/1 and modified by CoP18 Decision IG.21/1.
 The procedures and mechanisms on compliance are a set of tools aimed to allow for the better implementation of the provisions of the Convention and its Protocols.
 The role of the Committee is to provide advice and assistance to Contracting Parties to assist them comply with their obligations under the Barcelona Convention and its Protocols and to generally facilitate, promote, monitor and secure such compliance.

 Main features of the Compliance mechanism procedures adopted by the Committee